ktorio/ktor-documentation/topics/client-webrtc.md

 The WebRTC client is experimental and has the following limitations:

 - Signaling is not included.
 You need to implement your own signaling (for example, with WebSockets or HTTP).
-- Supported platforms are JavaScript/Wasm, Android and iOS.
-JVM desktop, and Kotlin/Native support are planned in future releases.
+- Supported platforms are JavaScript/Wasm, Android, iOS, and JVM desktop.
+Kotlin/Native support is planned in future releases.
 - Permissions must be handled by your application.
-Browsers prompt users for microphone and camera access, while Android and iOS require runtime permission requests.
+Browsers prompt users for microphone and camera access.
+  Android and iOS require runtime permission requests.
+On JVM, camera and microphone access are granted at the operating-system level.
+- On JVM, candidate prefetching is not supported (`iceCandidatePoolSize` must be `0` or omitted).
+The video constraints `facingMode`, `aspectRatio`, and `resizeMode` are not supported and throw if set.
+  `DataChannelEvent.Error` and `DataChannelEvent.BufferedAmountLow` are not emitted.
 - Only basic audio and video tracks are supported.
 Screen sharing, device selection, simulcast, and advanced RTP features are not yet available.
 - Connection statistics are available but differ across platforms and do not follow a unified schema.